MariannBea/MariannBea.github.io/_posts/2021-09-06-movie-studio-profits-eda.md

 ---
 #### Step 3: Exploratory Data Analysis

 This is the third post in a series about using data analysis to look for features that make movies more likely to be successful.
 The first post can be seen [here](https://mariannbea.github.io/machine%20learning/movie-studio-profits-inspecting-the-data/).
+In previous posts, I discussed my initial analysis and how I cleaned the data.
+The aim of this series is to answer the following questions:

+1. Is there a correlation between genre and profits?
+2. Is there a correlation between content rating and profits?
+3. Are some genres more profitable for specific content ratings?
+4. Does an increase in the number of Facebook likes for directors or actors correlate with increased profits?
+5. Is being in or directing a greater number of movies correlated with more profits?
+6. Are some topics correlated with more profits?

-Before using any machine learning models on the data, I took a closer look at the relationship between each of the features I thought might affect profits.
+I will use linear regression and decision trees to help answer these questions.
+However, before using any machine learning models on the data, I took a closer look at the relationship between each of the features I thought might affect profits.
 I did this by graphing each variable separately against the inflation-adjusted profits to see what patterns could be observed.
 The type of graph I used varied according to the data.

 First, I looked more carefully at the association between genre and profits.
 I did this in several ways.
 One was looking for a correlation between the number of genres that a movie was labelled and profits using a scatter plot.